any-docs/css/content/guides/counter_styles/using_counters/index.md

 Unlike author-created counters, `list-item` _automatically_ increments or decrements by one for each list element, depending on whether or not the counter is reversed.

 The `list-item` counter can be used to manipulate the default behavior of ordered lists using CSS.
-For example, you can change the default initial value, or use {{cssxref("counter-increment")}} to change the way in which the list items increment or decrement.
+For example, you can change the default initial value, or use `counter-increment` to change the way in which the list items increment or decrement.

 ## Examples